rhfung/p2p-dictionary/README.md

 Running Locally
 ---------------

-If you have Java 1.7 already installed in your system path, you can run using:
+If you have Java 1.7 already installed in your system path, you can run this program using:

     ./start [parameters]